Bere-MP/CS303_AssignmentFour/README.md

 - Deadline : November 27 2023
 - CS 303 : Assignment 4

-** All Trees were created using the online graphic design platform Canva
+** All tree solutions were created using the online graphic design platform Canva

 # Question One Solution: